kartikye/PhysGit/README.md

 3. run PhysGit.py using python /path/to/PhysGit.py
 4. wave your hands around

-\n- To push - push
+- To push - Push
-\n- To pull - pull
+- To pull - Pull
-\n- To commit - swipe downeards
+- To commit - Swipe down
-\n- To merge - draw a circle with your finger
+- To merge - Draw a circle
-\n- To stash - swipe left
+- to Stash - Swipe left